kavia-common/recipe-explorer-38069-38125/frontend_react_js/public/assets/README.md

-Place runtime-served images here and reference them in React components using absolute paths like /assets/your-image.png.
+This directory stores static assets served by CRA and referenced via absolute paths like /assets/xxx.png.

-During CI, if assets are needed for UI rendering, ensure they are copied here prior to start.
+Files here are copied from the repository assets/figmaimages to ensure availability at runtime.